Christopher-I/UNICEFConnectKids/README.md

-#UNICEF Challenge: Reducing the divide
+# UNICEF Challenge: Reducing the divide

 **Version 1.0.0**

 Setup Instructions and Explanations

+---

 ## License and copyright